 The Bitwarden Blog

-Two-step Login for Twitter with Bitwarden
+Two-step login for X with Bitwarden

-Access the Twitter website
+Access the X website

 Capture the authentication code

-You will eventually be prompted with a QR code to scan with your Authenticator application.
+You will eventually be prompted with a QR code to scan with your authenticator application.
 Here we can use the Bitwarden authenticator that is included with Bitwarden Premium features.

-Twitter QR code to scan with your Authenticator application
+Twitter QR code to scan with your authenticator application

-On your mobile device, with Bitwarden open, and the entry for Twitter in Edit mode, you can capture the Authenticator Key (TOTP) by clicking the camera and capturing the QR code from your web browser.
+On your mobile device, with Bitwarden open, and the entry for X in Edit mode, you can capture the Authenticator Key (TOTP) by clicking the camera and capturing the QR code from your web browser.

 Add an Authenticator Key (TOTP) by clicking the camera and capturing the QR code from your web browser